AzureCloudWorkshops/ACW-InfrastructureAsCode/Part1-IntroductionToIaC_terraform.md

 ### Completion Check

-You have a storage account in your resource group that was named as you intended.
+You have a storage account in your resource group with a name that matches the value provided in the main.tf file.

 ## Task 4 - Create providers file